TeMPOraL/rpi-mqtt-fb-panel/AI.md

 ## Coding Practice Guidelines

-Strive to adhere to the following guidelines to improve code quality and reduce the need for repeated corrections:
+Adhere to the following guidelines to improve code quality and reduce the need for repeated corrections:

 - **Adhere to project conventions and specifications**
   * Conventions are outlined in file `CONVENTIONS.md`